Lynne-Daniels/time-zones/README.md

 Phase 2 (optional)
+Add UTC time zone.
+Validate user input - replace textbox with dropdownmenus.
+(See if they can appear seamless until click/hover/touch).
+Remember to disallow < 2012 or > 2022, or use larger momentjstz data file.
 Add toggle between 12 and 24 hour clocks.
+Or show both?
 Local Storage can remember each choice.
-Add current date and user defined date.
-Update display to reflect date is or is not during daylight savings time
 Add all Time Zones in US?
 US Territories? entire World?
 Space?
-gets complicated - https://www.timeanddate.com/services/api/time-api.html has an API with free trail, $400/yr after 3 months.
-Could generate clocks from the js file, refactor renderClock functions to one function that loops over list of clocks - goal:  make it easy to add more time zones

 12 US Time Zone areas in use now, more after daylight savings ends, still more if Puerto Rice, Guam etc - begin with main four for now

-Other Future Features to consider:

-Description on mouseover of each time zone, especially UTC.
+Description popup on mouseover of each time zone.